Grade Point Average

 All credits attempted within a given program will be counted toward the GPA, even if credits for a particular course will not be counted toward program completion requirements.

 To be eligible for graduation, students must have both an overall AND a program GPA of at least 3.0.

 Grading mistakes should be rectified before the end of the ninth week of the ensuing semester.
 It is the student’s responsibility to call the instructor’s attention to any error in grading as soon as possible after grades are reported.
 It is the instructor’s responsibility to correct grading errors.

 An Incomplete (I) may be given when a student fails to complete all requirements for a course during the term of registration.

 - With the exception of theses, any incomplete must be removed within six months from the end of the term in which the incomplete was awarded or the incomplete will become a Failure (F).
 At the discretion of the instructor, a single extension of six additional months may be granted if the student makes the request for the extension before the initial six-month deadline.

 - For theses, the incomplete must be removed within one year after the semester of registration unless an additional year is requested by the student and granted by the instructor.

 Graduate students may repeat courses previously taken for graduate credit.
-Any repetition must have the approval of the student's advisor and the director of the School of Graduate Studies before or at the time of registration.
+Any repetition must have the approval of the student's advisor and the dean of the School of Graduate Studies before or at the time of registration.
 A given course may be repeated once.
 The grade earned in the repetition of the course replaces the grade earned initially, even if the second grade is lower than the first grade.
 The initial grade remains on the record but is not reflected in the grade point average.